May 21, 2020 - 8:30 AM

 After participating in the activity, learners will be better able to:

-- Describe the most current data on investigational new drugs and approaches
+- Describe the most current data on currently available and investigational new drugs, formulations, and strategies

 - Initiate and monitor HIV prevention intervention strategies, including the use of preexposure prophylaxis (PrEP), in individuals at risk for HIV infection

 - Identify chronic opioid dependent patients and initiate opioid substitution therapy as appropriate

 - Apply newly available data to provide specific immunization guidance based on an individual’s immunologic status and assessed risk

 In the interest of maintaining the independence of its CME activities, and in accordance with the policies of the Accreditation Council for Continuing Medical Education (ACCME), the IAS–USA requires all persons with control of content (eg, faculty, IAS–USA Board members, and program staff) to disclose any financial relationships that they or their spouses or partners have had with commercial companies within the past 12 months.
 Any real or apparent conflicts of interest of those parties are resolved prior to the CME activity being delivered.
 Individuals who refuse to disclose financial interests may not participate in an IAS–USA CME activity.

 The ACCME defines a commercial interest as “any entity producing, marketing, re-selling, or distributing health care goods or services consumed by, or used on, patients.
 The ACCME does not consider providers of clinical service directly to patients to be commercial interests – unless the provider of clinical service is owned, or controlled by, an ACCME-defined commercial interest.”